XDXXDXXDXXDXXDX/i18n-dom/README.md

 <span>Hello World!
 I18NDOM_IGNORE</span>
 ```

-## Need help or need more features
+## Need help or need more

 You can visit [the issue page of the code repository](https://github.com/XDXXDXXDXXDXXDX/i18n-dom/issues) and leave a message, I will check it regularly.

+### Advanced use

+🐑 If you run into problems or need more advanced features, check out the Macro section.